A-09581

 New York Assembly Bill 9581-A — An Act to amend the labor law, in relation to requiring covered businesses to submit annual reports on the impact of artificial intelligence on hiring and the nature of artificial intelligence use

-Requires covered businesses (entities doing business in New York with more than 100 employees or that are publicly traded) to submit annual reports to the Department of Labor by March 1 each year on the impact of AI on hiring and the nature of AI use during the prior calendar year.
-Reports must include employment displacement and creation data attributable to AI, as well as information on AI objectives, human oversight, sensitive data use, and risk reduction measures.
-The Department of Labor must compile an annual aggregate report and publish it on its website.
-Non-compliance is subject to a civil penalty of up to $500 per day, with a 90-day cure period that may result in waiver or reduction of penalties.
+Requires covered businesses — entities doing business in New York that employ more than 100 people or are publicly traded — to submit annual reports to the Department of Labor by March 1 on the impact of AI on hiring and the nature of their AI use for the preceding calendar year.
+Reports must include employment displacement and hiring data attributable to AI, descriptions of AI objectives, human oversight information, sensitive data use, and risk reduction measures.
+The Department of Labor must compile and publicly publish an aggregate annual report analyzing AI employment impacts by sector, geography, and business size.
+Failure to report subjects a covered business to civil penalties of up to $500 per day, with a 90-day cure period.

 Summary

-Requires covered businesses (entities doing business in New York with more than 100 employees or that are publicly traded) to submit annual reports to the Department of Labor by March 1 each year on the impact of AI on hiring and the nature of AI use during the prior calendar year.
-Reports must include employment displacement and creation data attributable to AI, as well as information on AI objectives, human oversight, sensitive data use, and risk reduction measures.
-The Department of Labor must compile an annual aggregate report and publish it on its website.
-Non-compliance is subject to a civil penalty of up to $500 per day, with a 90-day cure period that may result in waiver or reduction of penalties.
+Requires covered businesses — entities doing business in New York that employ more than 100 people or are publicly traded — to submit annual reports to the Department of Labor by March 1 on the impact of AI on hiring and the nature of their AI use for the preceding calendar year.
+Reports must include employment displacement and hiring data attributable to AI, descriptions of AI objectives, human oversight information, sensitive data use, and risk reduction measures.
+The Department of Labor must compile and publicly publish an aggregate annual report analyzing AI employment impacts by sector, geography, and business size.
+Failure to report subjects a covered business to civil penalties of up to $500 per day, with a 90-day cure period.

 Enforcement & Penalties